 There are various mechanisms driving compound flooding in low-lying urban coastal areas (Santiago-Collazo et al., 2019).
-First, the water level increases with the tide, and the sea level rises due to climate change.
-On top of this, a storm surge may occur.
-The water can get into the dry land by wave overtopping.
-Second, extreme precipitation and a high upstream flow discharge can also elevate water in a low-lying delta.
+Firstly, the water level increases with the tide, and the sea level rises due to climate change.
+In addition to this, a storm surge may occur.
+The water can enter the dry land by wave overtopping.
+Secondly, extreme precipitation and a high-upstream flow discharge can also elevate water in a low-lying delta.
 In this case, water can overflow and cause flooding as well.
 These flood pathways are often naturally correlated, so those mechanisms occur coincidentally (or in close succession), creating a compound event and worsening the hazard.

-Flood forecasting based on water-level prediction in a tidal river area is an essential non-structural measure against compound flooding (Chan, 2015; Tucci and Villanueva, 1999; Mosavi et al., 2018).
-Non-structural measures mean any actions to manage the risk of compound flooding without involving a physical construction (UNDRR, 2022), including land-use regulations, flood forecasting, warning systems, floodproofing and disaster prevention, and preparedness and response mechanisms.
-The water level could be predicted using a process-based or data-based approach.
-The process-based approach is more commonly used to tackle the water-level prediction issue (Costabile and Macchione, 2015; Ye et al., 2021), but it requires many assumptions to reduce the complexity-making it computationally tractable.
-The data-based approach, e.g., machine learning and statistical models, can also predict water level changes and compound flooding without the underlying physical attributes and high computational resources (Choi et al., 2020; Wang and Wang, 2020; Assem et al., 2017; Couasnon et al., 2020; Bevacqua et al., 2019).
-Machine learning involves developing a model that can improve task performance over time by learning from examples, with minimal human efforts instructing them how to do so.
-Machine learning allows users to test hypotheses and generate confidence bonds for mitigation strategies.
-Machine learning models can capture and represent a complex input and output relationship using only historical data (Chen and Asch, 2017).
-For instance, by assuming that flood events are stochastic, machine learning can predict major flood events based on certain probability distributions from the historical discharge data (Mosavi et al., 2018).
+Flood forecasting based on water level prediction in a tidal river area is an essential non-structural measure against compound flooding (Chan, 2015; Tucci and Villanueva, 1999; Mosavi et al., 2018).
+Non-structural measures refer to any actions that manage the risk of compound flooding without involving a physical construction (UNDRR, 2022), including land-use regulations, flood forecasting, warning systems, flood-proofing and disaster prevention, and preparedness and response mechanisms.
+The water level could be predicted using a process- or data-based approach.
+The processbased approach is more commonly used to tackle the water level prediction issue (Costabile and Macchione, 2015; Ye et al., 2021), but it requires many assumptions to reduce the complexity - making it computationally tractable.
+The databased approach, e.g., machine learning (ML) and statistical models, can also predict water level changes and compound flooding without the underlying physical attributes and high computational resources (Choi et al., 2020; Wang and Wang, 2020; Assem et al., 2017; Couasnon et al., 2020; Bevacqua et al., 2019).
+Part of the ML process involves developing a model that can improve task performance over time by learning from examples, with minimal human efforts instructing them how to do so.
+The ML allows users to test hypotheses and generate confidence bonds for mitigation strategies.
+The ML models can capture and represent a complex input and output relationship using only historical data (Chen and Asch, 2017).
+For instance, by assuming that flood events are stochastic, ML can predict major flood events based on certain probability distributions from the historical discharge data (Mosavi et al., 2018).
 In some cases, their performance is even more accurate than traditional statistical models (Xu and Li, 2002).
-In other words, we can prepare strategies to mitigate the flood risks using a machine learning model.
+In other words, we can prepare strategies to mitigate the flood risks using an ML model.

 However, building a flood forecasting model in developing countries can be challenging.
-Implementing a process-based approach requires expensive computational resources (Nayak et al., 2005).
+Implementing a processbased approach requires expensive computational resources (Nayak et al., 2005).
 Meanwhile, resources owned by local agencies are often limited, so local operational management may not have access to it.
-Additionally, building a robust machine learning model requires a sufficient amount of data for the training (Naqa et al., 2018), but the availability of observational data in these areas is also limited.
-Some studies proposed remote sensing techniques (optical and SAR images) as a solution (Mokkenstorm et al., 2021; Kabenge et al., 2017; Haq et al., 2012).
+Additionally, building a robust ML model requires a sufficient amount of data for the training (El Naqa et al., 2018), but the availability of observational data in these areas is also limited.
+Some studies proposed a remote-sensing technique (optical and SAR images) as a solution (Mokkenstorm et al., 2021; Kabenge et al., 2017; Haq et al., 2012).
 Nevertheless, due to the limitation of its time resolution, the technique cannot always detect compound flooding.
-Therefore, a remote sensing technique is more suitable for detection, monitoring, validation, and mitigation purposes instead of for prediction.
+Therefore, a remote-sensing technique is more suitable for detection, monitoring, validation, and mitigation purposes rather than prediction.

-A new paradigm that combines deterministic and machine learning components has been proposed and implemented to tackle data and computational limitations in environmental modeling (Krasnopolsky and Fox-Rabinovitz, 2006; Goldstein and Coco,
+A new paradigm that combines deterministic and ML components has been proposed to tackle data and computational limitations in environmental modeling, such as hybrid climate models (Krasnopolsky and Fox-Rabinovitz,